• Skip to main content

 Make Shrimp Tempura

-• Preheat a deep pot with a few inches of oil to 360°F (180°C).
+• Preheat a deep pot with a few inches of Vegetable oil to 360°F (180°C).
 Prepare a wire rack by lining it with a few sheets of paper towels.

 Cutting slits into shrimp.